 Tea is rich in polyphenols, natural compounds that have various health benefits, such as reducing inflammation and helping to fight cancer.

 Green tea also contains a catechin called epigallocatechin-3-gallate (EGCG).
-These substances prevent cell damage, protect against aging and many types of diseases.
+These substances prevent cell damage and protect against aging and many types of diseases.

 What are the benefits of grapefruit?